Main Library: Renovation

 When will Main Library be closed?

-The renovation will begin just after Labor Day 2018 with an estimated reopening date of early September 2019.
+The renovation began September 2, 2018 with an estimated reopening date of September 28, 2019.

 What will happen to the collection of materials at Main Library?